IoMargaris/Socket-Programming-Basics/README.md

 # Client/Server
-A simple Client/Server application written in C++ using sockets to send and receive back a message.
+A simple Client/Server application written in C++ using sockets.
+The Client can send a message to the Server and the Server will respond back to the Client with the same message.
 <br>

 ## Steps: